SmokinCaterpillar/pypet/README.md

 ::

     def multiply(traj):
+        """Example of a sophisticated simulation that involves multiplying two values.

+        :param traj:

+            Trajectory containing the parameters in a particular combination, it also serves as a container for results.

+        """
         z=traj.x * traj.y
         traj.f_add_result('z',z, comment='I am the product of two values!')

-This is our function `multiply`.
+This is our simulation function `multiply`.
 The function uses a so called `Trajectory` container which manages our parameters.
 We can access the parameters simply by natural naming, as seen above via `traj.x` and `traj.y`.
 The value of `z` is simply added as a result to the `traj` object.